FaceEditTalker: Controllable Talking Head Generation with Facial Attribute Editing: Experiments

 \subsection{Analysis and Ablation Study}

-\textbf{Effectiveness of the Facial Landmark Feature Extractor.} We conducted ablation experiments on two datasets to validate the multi-scale strategy and cross-attention mechanism in the facial landmark feature extractor.
-The multi-scale strategy improved fine-grained movements like lip and eye motions, while the cross-attention mechanism enhanced all metrics, particularly AVOffset and M-LMD, achieving better consistency with the original video.
-Furthermore, testing the Edited Semantic Encoding showed minimal impact on evaluation metrics.
+\textbf{Effectiveness of the Facial Landmark Feature Extractor.} We conducted ablation experiments on two datasets to validate the effectiveness of the proposed components in the facial landmark feature extractor.
+As illustrated in Table~\ref{tab:freq}, I denotes the Original Video serving as the ground-truth reference, II corresponds to the Multi-layer Convolution baseline, III represents the Multi-scale Strategy, IV indicates the Multi-scale combined with Cross-Attention, and V denotes the Edited Semantic Encoding.
+The results demonstrate that the multi-scale strategy (III) facilitates more accurate modeling of fine-grained facial dynamics such as lip and eye motions, while the integration of cross-attention (IV) further improves all evaluation metrics, particularly AVOffset and M-LMD, thereby enhancing temporal consistency with the original video.
+Moreover, the Edited Semantic Encoding (V) shows minimal impact on the quantitative evaluation metrics.

 \textbf{Linear Distribution of Attributes in Latent Space.} To verify the linear distribution of target attributes in latent space, we first visualized the latent space using Principal Component Analysis (PCA).
-The results show that in the PCA space, samples of different attributes exhibit clear separation along the principal component directions, proving that semantic latent variables exhibit a linear distribution in the latent space.
+Fig.\ref{fig:pca} shows that in the PCA space, samples of different attributes exhibit clear and meaningful separation along the principal component directions, proving that semantic latent variables exhibit a linear distribution in the latent space.
 This validates the rationality of linear operations in the semantic space and supports the classifier’s ability to distinguish between different attribute categories.
-Additionally, to demonstrate the interpolability of high-level semantic features across different attributes, we generated videos by interpolating features from two different speakers' images.
-The interpolation results appeared very natural, showing good separation of attributes.
+Additionally, to demonstrate the interpolation capability of high-level semantic features across different attributes, we generated videos by interpolating features from two different speakers' images.
+The interpolation results appeared very natural in Fig.\ref{fig:interpolation} , showing good separation of attributes.